johnmjkim/ARMv7-assembly-assignment-1/design-document.md

 ![Figure.3 Raindrops](assets/roleoflibraries_image.png)

 Libraries are used to improve code maintenance.
 It is very inefficient to have all necessary functions in the <code>main.S</code> file as too many lines of code would waste time on debugging codes.
 Also, it is easy to recognize which registers are used for functions within a certain library.
 This reduces the possibility that registers are mixed up when storing memory.

 Functions are set global only if those are used in <code>main.S</code>.
 This makes sure the encapsulation of functions in the library and allows better code maintenance by showing only necessary functions to call.

 Each library basically contains functions which use a load-twiddle-store pattern.
 It loads the address of a certain pin, executes a necessary calculation and stores the bit data into the address again.
 In this process, custom functions are created to execute load-twiddle-store patterns.

 All functions require which row and column number needed to be set where those are stored on register r4 and r5 each.
 In this way, I do not need to type in address of each row and column based on the pin address of microbit, which can be found in V2 pinmap of [this document](https://tech.microbit.org/hardware/schematic/#v2-pinmap).
-Only the calling function at <code>main.S</code> enables to set or clear bits in the pin.
+Only the calling function at <code>main.S</code> enables setting or clearing bits in the pin.

 For the setting or clearing bits, we need to logically shift the 0b1 left side of numbers according to the pin address.
 And then ORR or BIC operators are used to set or clear bits of the original bits.
 How the ORR or BIC operator works is illustrated in Figure.4.